 Training Day 1

 A little apprehensive today… I’m finally going to do some training this afternoon.
 I'm not sure how many people are attending, how it will be organised or worst of all, whether they will be able to understand me.
 My stomach is twitching.
 It’s been a little graunchy ever since I arrived but some sort of fight has been taking place in my gut this weekend.
 It’s not really surprising considering the washing up arrangements.
 Plates are rinsed in cold water and little washing up liquid if you’re lucky.
 The same goes for cutlery.
 Because everyone eats with their fingers it’s traditional to perch a small washing up bowl and a bottle of liquid detergent on each table.
 And however religiously I scrub my palms I can guarantee that as soon as I step out the door someone will be enthusiastically greeting and wanting to shake hands.

 The training goes quite well.
 The 30 teachers are very well behaved compared to English teachers.
+One has brought a baby who lies quietly on the floor.
 The Ghana local education officer is there.
 All and sundry say they will drop in to get some tips.
 They all demand handouts.
 And certificates.
 The register is completed twice.
 Once with the names they use every day and once when they realise that the list is for the certificates and they should use their official names.
 They have trouble with my accent and the rain pelting on the roof doesn’t help.
 I spend most of the time shouting about how to manage good discipline.
-I’m trying to convince them to abandon the cane but Moses jumps up and interrupts.
+I’m trying to convince them to abandon the cane, but Moses jumps up and interrupts.